Airspace Change Frequently Asked Questions

 Guidance on the regulatory process for changing airspace design including community engagement requirements can be found in the Civil Aviation Authority’s CAP1616 guidance document here.

 The airspace in the UK has not been modernised since the 1950s and modernisation is required to improve punctuality of flights, to help reduce CO2 emissions, to help reduce noise and to ensure there is capacity to meet future demand.

 We are at Stage 2A, Options Development.
 This involves developing an initial list of design options and assessing their alignment with our statement of need and design principles.
 Once finalised, we will re-engage with local communities and airspace users to test the options.

-We will be inviting stakeholders to participate in the development of our Design Principles.
+We have recently invited stakeholders to participate in the development of our Design Principles.
 At Stage 3 we will be undertaking comprehensive engagement with stakeholders through a formal public consultation phase of at least 12 weeks, during this stage anyone is welcome to respond.

 The timescale for completion of the full airspace change process depends on the complexity of the airspace design and the potential impacts of the change.
 These factors will determine the amount of design work and analysis of the impact of different options, the degree of consultation and engagement needed with those affected, and how quickly a solution can be developed that takes their views into account.
 Changes to our airspace will come into effect several years into the future.